JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 ##### Wireguard

+You can call Wireguard the VPN client for PROS and not for "Pacos".

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/how-to-use-wg-easy-with-a-vps/" title="Wireguard (wg-easy) Server" image="/blog_img/hardware/wifi_eth.jpg" subtitle="VPS and Wiregaurd VPN" >}}
 {{< /cards >}}